BIOGRAPHY FRANK BLUEKA

 The puristic influences show up in Frank's first self-written and released songs.
 His first already sold out debut album "Acoustic Avenue" was recorded with 2 average SM58 microphones and a digital 6 track recorder.
 Sometimes half hanging under the microphones to get both the guitar and the vocals together well on tape.
 He hardly knew cutting, pasting and making loops.
 The result was an album with semi-acoustic live- livingroom takes.
 The album scored plays on national radio and is a classic one nowadays.
 Frank handed over his talent with the widely highly regarded “Spancil Hill”.
 The acoustic pop album Room88 followed in 2012, Unplugged Live (recorded theater show) in 2015 and Frank's special combination of Tom Waits and Neil Young in the album - Harvest Waits - in 2018.

 As far as living is concerned, Amsterdam keeps attracting but his musical heart and roots are actually not limited to one place. .
 Love brought him back to the East of the country.
 There Frank Blueka has found his place in cozy Deventer.
-He has as called his "White Room" music studio and lives there with his love and daughter of eight.
+He has as called his "White Room" music studio and lives there with his love and daughter.